 Mornings can be pure chaos sometimes.
 With this peanut butter oatmeal recipe, you’ll be eating it in just minutes from now!

-- Rolled Oats: Rolled oats cook up quickly for the perfect oatmeal texture.
+- Oats: Rolled oats cook up quickly for the perfect oatmeal texture.
 They’ll be ready before you know it.

-- Peanut Butter: Whether you use creamy peanut butter or chunky peanut butter, all peanut butter lovers can agree this is the best ingredient of all!
+- Peanut Butter: Whether you use creamy peanut butter or chunky peanut butter, all peanut butter lovers can agree that this is the best ingredient of all!
 BTW CB’s Nuts Organic Peanut Butter is hands down the best peanut butter out there!

 Recipe Variations

-If you need to vary this quick breakfast in any way, these tips will help you to make the right adjustments.
+If you need to vary this quick breakfast in any way, these tips will help you make the right adjustments.
 Whether you’re out of something or are wondering if you can substitute it for another ingredient, here’s what you can do!

 - Sweeteners: I love maple syrup to sweeten up oatmeal, but stevia, brown sugar, agave nectar, or monk fruit sweetener are great alternatives to refined sugar.